Related videos:

 Of the more than 100 collaborators registered in the BPA of Sancti Spíritus, more than 77% of the pending cases have already been paid.

-The Central Bank accelerated the implementation of the floating rate since late 2024 as part of a strategy to attract external capital, and in March 2026 the regime announced that it would allow Cubans residing abroad to open accounts in foreign currencies in banks on the island.
+The Central Bank accelerated the implementation of the floating rate since late 2024 as part of a strategy to attract external capital, and in March 2026 the regime announced that it would allow Cubans residing abroad to open accounts in foreign currency in banks on the island.

 Filed under: